Looking Back Transforms

 A Certified Archivist, Tracy is determined to preserve her clients’ cultural heritage, both physically and intellectually, for future use, without losing sight of or contact with their rich and varied pasts.
 Tracy’s interest in history makes her work processing and cataloging archival materials, preparing materials for digitization, and completing research requests all the more enjoyable.

 Before landing at History Factory, Sam traveled extensively in Europe and Asia while working as an English teacher.
-Since his arrival in 2015, he has worked as a researcher and writer and now is the marketing manager.
+Since his arrival in 2015, he has worked as a researcher and writer and now is History Factory’s sales operations analyst and marketing manager.
 Sam puts his research skills to the test to uncover long-forgotten episodes in history that he effectively weaves into our clients’ overall stories.
-In his spare time, you can find Sam enjoying live music on a weekly basis.
+In his spare time, you can find Sam skiing, hiking, camping and enjoying live music.

-Hired to start work on an extensive project in Jersey City, Alex has also been able to process and build a digital archives for several clients.
+Originally hired to work on a yearslong archival project in Jersey City where she helped make a large financial firm’s records accessible to internal stakeholders, Alex has become an integral part of completing archival work for several History Factory clients.
 She is interested in the preservation of collective memory and history using digital solutions and believes the changing technological landscape will continue to have a lasting impact on the archives profession.

 Dario’s background as a storyteller across multiple media has given him the passion and insight to contribute throughout History Factory’s unique creative process.
 His expertise extends from devising and leading campaign and creative strategies to interviewing executives on camera and writing copy and video scripts, ardently pushing the envelope with virtual reality and digital concepts.
 Viva la Revolution!